 I started going to conferences and joining groups, like Saavy Authors, Missouri Writer’s Guild, Kansas City Writer’s Guild, and Nebraska Writer’s Guild.
 I entered into my first writing contest, Ink & Insights 2016, and made it into the top ten winners at number 8.
 Networking and learning can mean the difference between a starving artist and a well-connected author.
 I have loved getting to meet all the people and receive all the feedback I have gathered.

-At this time, I am happy to say that The Key of F is being represented by Stephanie Hansen at Metamorphosis Literary Agency (where I work as well), and it is out with publishers now.
+At this time, I am happy to say that The Key of F was represented by Stephanie Hansen at Metamorphosis Literary Agency and released in May 2018.
 And… I finally know how I want the third book to end.
 I am deeply invested in the process.
 I hope you enjoy my Freedom Fight Trilogy when it makes its way onto the bookshelves of your favorite store.